-This Master Plan project is funded through the County’s Capital Improvement Program.
+This Master Plan project was funded through the County’s Capital Improvement Program.

 Presentations to the Community

-The County and the consultant team intend to have Public and Stakeholder Charettes during each phase of the Master Plan project.
+The County and the consultant team held several Public and Stakeholder Charettes during each phase of the Master Plan project.

 For more information, please email Project Coordinator, Gasim Elfaki at Gasim.Elfaki@fairfaxcounty.gov, Public Private Partnerships Branch, Building Design and Construction Division, Department of Public Works and Environmental Services, or call 703-324-2474, TTY 711.